peerdavid/remapy/README.md

  - [ ] Better logging
  - [ ] Refactoring and cleanup
  - [ ] Set exact versions of python packages in requirements.txt
- - [ ] Write wiki and link from RemaPy.
-E.g. how to setup templates etc.

-## Future ideas
  - [ ] Zotero sync
  - [ ] SSH access: Change background image of remarkable, live view via ssh
  - [ ] OCR; Search in documents text and handwritten notes
  - [ ] Decrypt encrypted pdf's before uploading it to be compatible with the RM
  - [ ] Select colors for rendering of pens and highlighter
- - [ ] Render only marked things into odt file
- - [ ] Copy and past a webpage (upload as pdf)

-# How to setup / install RemaPy
-For this installation we assume that python3, pip3 and all nvidia drivers (GPU support) are already installed.
-Then execute the following to create a virtual environment and install all necessary packages:

-1. Create virtual environment: ```python3 -m venv env```
-2. Activate venv: ```source env/bin/activate```
-3. Update your pip installation: ```pip3 install --upgrade pip```
-4. Install all requirements.
-Use requirements-gpu if a gpu is available, requirements-cpu otherwise: ```pip3 install -r requirements.txt```

-To create a launcher symbol adapt the remapy.desktop file and copy it to ~/.local/share/applications/remapy.desktop

 # Acknowledgments